fradotech/backend-spotlite/readme.md

 3. **Build**: To build the application for production, use the `npm run build` command.
 4. **Start:prod**: After building the application, you can run it in production mode with `npm run start:prod`.

-# C. API Documentation

-The API documentation provides detailed information about the endpoints, request parameters, and response formats for our service.
-It is an essential resource for understanding how to interact with our API effectively.

-You can access the API documentation at the following link: [API Documentation](https://documenter.getpostman.com/view/21031688/2sA35HWLa4)